XorSum/systemds-remac/README.md

 Follow the [installation guide](https://systemds.apache.org/docs/2.0.0/site/install#build-the-project) of SystemDS to build the project.

-## Datasets and Algorithms
+## Algorithms and Datasets

+The scripts implementing the algorithms used in our experiments are in the folder `scripts`.

 The datasets used in our experiments are described in Section 6.1.
-For a quick start, ...

-The scripts implementing the algorithms used in our experiments are in the folder `scripts`.
+For a quick start, you can use `scripts/data.dml` to generate random datasets that have the same metadata as mentioned in the paper.

 ## Running ReMac